Tax Planning Pages

 • Immediately spending a tax refund: Spending your refund may not be such a good idea, no matter how tempting.
 If you have large credit card debt, inadequate savings or limited retirement funds, a better use of your refund may be to pay down tax debt, open a savings account or establish an IRA.
 See other money saving tips.

 • Using tax refund products: These are advertised heavily during tax season.
 However, the advertising does not tell you about the fees and steep interest rates associated with a short-term refund anticipation loan.
-Also, don't forget that it is a loan: If the IRS turns down any deductions or credits on your return and you don't get the refund you were expecting, you will still be responsible for paying back the amount of the loan.
+Also, don't forget that it is a loan; if the IRS turns down any deductions or credits on your return and you don't get the refund you were expecting, you will still be responsible for paying back the amount of the loan.

 • Ignoring a letter from the IRS: Bottom line, do not ignore mail from the IRS.
 If you owe taxes, the IRS will collect them.
 Those who do not communicate with the IRS about inability to pay can expect a "Notice of Federal Tax Lien" to be filed against their property.
 A lien is a public record that is attached to your property including your house, car, and any future property you might obtain, telling all that you owe creditors money.
 If there is a lien on your property, you generally cannot sell it or refinance it until you have paid the debt and the title is cleared of the lien.
 A levy, which is a legal seizure of property to satisfy a tax debt, is another legal means the IRS can use to collect taxes.
 This means the IRS can seize your home, car, or boat, and sell it to satisfy your tax debt or it can place a levy on your wages.
 These levies and liens often stay on your records long after the issue has been resolved or until the IRS gets around to removing it, so IRS liens and levies are something to be avoided at all costs.